refto/data/README.md

 When changes pushed to repository, GitHub notifies server via webhook.
 Then [server](https://github.com/refto/server) clones this repository, validates data and imports it in database.
 That's it.

 # Conventions
-* All data is stored in YAML format.
+* All data is stored in [YAML](https://en.wikipedia.org/wiki/YAML) format.
 * Each `.yaml` file contains data of something specific.
 * Each data's filename must be in format: `{filename}.{type}.yaml`
     * The `filename` part can be anything that reflect it's data (it will be used as ID of data)
-    * The `type` part is a type of data and can be:
+    * The `type` part is a type of data and can be one of:
-        * `generic`: Generic data, see `./generic.sample.yaml`
+        * `generic`: Generic data.
+Sample: [generic.sample.yaml](./generic.sample.yaml)
-        * `book`: A book entity, see `./book.sample.yaml`
+        * `book`: A book entity.
+Sample: [book.sample.yaml](./book.sample.yaml)
-        * `person`: A person entity, see `./person.sample.yaml`
+        * `person`: A person entity.
+Sample: [person.sample.yaml](./person.sample.yaml)
-        * `software`: A software entity, see `./software.sample.yaml`
+        * `software`: A software entity.
+Sample: [software.sample.yaml](./software.sample.yaml)
-        * `conference`: A conference entity, see `./conference.sample.yaml`
+        * `conference`: A conference entity.
+Sample: [conference.sample.yaml](./conference.sample.yaml)
-        * `definition`: Topic's definition , see `./definition.sample.yaml`, also [read more below](#definitions).
+        * `definition`: Topic's definition.
+Sample: [definition.sample.yaml](./definition.sample.yaml).
+Read more on [definitions](#definitions).
-    * The `type` part can omitted if data is a `generic` type
+    * The `type` part can omitted if it is a `generic` type
-* Each data must comply with schema of its type (For example: `clean-code.book.yaml` must be valid against `book.schema.yaml`).
+* Each data must comply with schema of its type (For example data of `book` type must be valid against `book.schema.yaml`).
 * File names that ends with `.sample.yaml` or `.schema.yaml` will not be counted as data
-* Files can be stored in sub-directories indefinitely, **but keep in mind** that path to file (including name of a file) is also a data ID, so moving files between dirs, renaming dirs or files will also change their ID (currently the ID have no practical use, but planned in future)
+* Files can be stored in sub-directories indefinitely, **but keep in mind** that path to file (including name of a file) is also a data ID, so moving files between dirs, renaming dirs or file names will also change their ID.

 # Topics
-* Topics a primary mechanism of how data is filtered and being accessible
+* Topics is a primary mechanism of how data is filtered
 * Topics is a list of nouns that is relevant to it's data
 * Your first topic is an answer to the question "What is it?"
 (Except for data that have specific data type (type will be set as first topic automatically).
-For example, data of `book` type should skip topic `book` because it is already a `book`)
+For example, data of type `book` should skip topic `book` because this topic will be added automatically)
 * Your all other topics is context.
 You can add as much as you need, but remember that less is more and try to be straight to the point.
 Topic `lib` or `tool` is useless when alone because they so broad and will match thousands of entities.
 For example data that falls into `static-site-generator` topic doesn't need to have `tool` or `static` or `site` or `generator` or `fast` or `golang` topics because `static-site-generator` speaks for itself and no need for extra explanation.
 * For open-source apps, if you want to add the language that software written it, please follow this format: `source:{lang}`, ex: `source:go`.
 (Because apps itself have nothing to do with the language it is written in (from end-user view), but often devs looking for open sourced software in specific language for study and research)